pschichtel/helm-charts/README.md

 This is a collection of Helm Charts that I have built from scratch or forked from other repositories.

-The primary focus of all of these charts is cover my personal use-cases, however anyone is free to use them. **Pull requests, issues and discussions** are always welcome!
+The primary focus of all of these charts is to cover my personal use-cases, however anyone is free to use them. **Pull requests, issues and discussions** are always welcome!

 **All charts that exist on the `master` branch should work and can be considered maintained, even if they have not seen any changes recently.**
 If a chart has unreleased modifications that you want, please just ask for a release or open a PR to bump the version.